 Please provide contact information (name, title, e-mail, telephone number and full office address) for the following EEO roles at your agency.
-If several roles are performed by the same individual, you may list that person once but include all assigned EEO functions:
+If several roles are performed by the same individual enter only the name in further entries.
+Insert table rows as needed.